 Pregnancy Risk Factor

 B/C (manufacturer specific)

 Adverse events have not been observed in animal reproduction studies following use of the oral rinse; use of periodontal chip has not been studied.
-Chlorhexidine gluconate oral rinse is poorly absorbed from the gastrointestinal tract.
+Chlorhexidine oral rinse is poorly absorbed from the GI tract.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience stomatitis, parageusia, or xeroderma.
-Have patient report immediately to prescriber severe gingival pain or edema; tingling of mouth; staining of the mouth, teeth, or fillings; or significant skin irritation (HCAHPS).
+• Patient may experience mouth irritation; bad taste; staining of mouth, teeth, or fillings; itching; or dry skin.
+Have patient report immediately to prescriber severe gingival pain or edema; tingling of mouth; or severe skin irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.